 Wherever you look, organizations are providing new COVID-19 financial assistance – the federal government, cities, states, lenders, tech companies, nonprofits, and more.
 Every day, new relief programs pop up, and we’re going to cover the best-of-the-best opportunities to-date.

 The federal government is providing everything from SBA loans to grants to tax extensions to keep small businesses alive.
 While the government is well-known for its lengthy processes and mountains of paperwork, they’re working hard to get businesses the restaurant funding they need.

 The SBA is offering low-interest loans up to $2 million for small businesses (those with 500 or fewer employees) impacted by COVID-19.
 Small, for-profit businesses can get a SBA loan of up to $2 million with an interest rate of 3.75%.
 Loan terms can be as long as 30 years, with repayment plans based on your ability to pay back the money.

 An SBA loan isn’t the quickest loan on the market, but the government is trying to make the process easier and review applications within two weeks.
 They’ve even implemented some adjustments under the CARES act to make capital more accessible.
 With optimal loan amounts, rates, and terms, this is a loan worth waiting for if you have any time to spare.
-You can apply here.
+You can apply through the SBA site.

 On top of SBA loans, the federal government will use the money to do the following: